Emulsion: In health care

 In pharmaceutics, hairstyling, personal hygiene, and cosmetics, emulsions are frequently used.
 These are usually oil and water emulsions but dispersed, and which is continuous depends in many cases on the pharmaceutical formulation.
 These emulsions may be called creams, ointments, liniments (balms), pastes, films, or liquids, depending mostly on their oil-to-water ratios, other additives, and their intended route of administration.
-The first 5 are topical dosage forms, and may be used on the surface of the skin, transdermally, ophthalmically, rectally, or vaginally.
+The first five are topical dosage forms, and may be used on the surface of the skin, transdermally, ophthalmically, rectally, or vaginally.
 A highly liquid emulsion may also be used orally, or may be injected in some cases.

 Microemulsions are used to deliver vaccines and kill microbes.
 Typical emulsions used in these techniques are nanoemulsions of soybean oil, with particles that are 400–600 nm in diameter.
 The process is not chemical, as with other types of antimicrobial treatments, but mechanical.
 The smaller the droplet the greater the surface tension and thus the greater the force required to merge with other lipids.
-The oil is emulsified with detergents using a high-shear mixer to stabilize the emulsion so, when they encounter the lipids in the cell membrane or envelope of bacteria or viruses, they force the lipids to merge with themselves.
-On a mass scale, in effect this disintegrates the membrane and kills the pathogen.
+The oil is emulsified with detergents using a high-shear mixer to stabilize the emulsion so that when emulsion nano-droplets encounter the lipids in the cell membrane or cell envelope of bacteria or viruses, they force those lipids to merge with the nano-droplets.
+On a mass scale, this effectively disintegrates the membrane and kills the pathogen.
 The soybean oil emulsion does not harm normal human cells, or the cells of most other higher organisms, with the exceptions of sperm cells and blood cells, which are vulnerable to nanoemulsions due to the peculiarities of their membrane structures.
-For this reason, these nanoemulsions are not currently used intravenously (IV).
-The most effective application of this type of nanoemulsion is for the disinfection of surfaces.
-Some types of nanoemulsions have been shown to effectively destroy HIV-1 and tuberculosis pathogens on non-porous surfaces.
+For this reason, these nanoemulsions are not used intravenously (IV).
+The most effective application of this type of nanoemulsion is for the disinfecting of surfaces.
+Some types of nanoemulsion have been shown to effectively destroy HIV-1 and tuberculosis pathogens on non-porous surfaces.